-The allocation of the population to the various settlements resulted from a detailed analysis of the County but was framed by the objectives of the NSS,
+The allocation of the population to the various settlements resulted from a detailed analysis of the county but was framed by the objectives of the NSS, the SERPGs and the vision for the county and the strategic aims contained in Section 3.2.
+The detailed analysis included:

-- Demographic analysis and population projections - The hierarchy and role of the settlement in the NSS and SERPGs - The objectives for the settlement as outlined in the SERPGs - The location of the settlement and its ability to assist in achieving the aims of the Core Strategy such as the objective - Infrastructural and environment capacity - The ability of the settlement to accommodate development having regard to the Strategic Environmental Assessment Directive (2001/42/EC), the Habitats Directive (92/43/EEC) and the Water Framework Directive (2000/60/EC).
+- Demographic analysis and population projections - The hierarchy and role of the settlement in the NSS and SERPGs - The objectives for the settlement as outlined in the SERPGs - The location of the settlement and its ability to assist in achieving the aims of the Core Strategy such as the objective

+- Infrastructural and environment capacity - The ability of the settlement to accommodate development having regard to the Strategic Environmental Assessment Directive (2001/42/EC), the Habitats Directive (92/43/EEC) and the Water Framework Directive (2000/60/EC).